RobaChimdesa/ASTU-AlumniLink/README.md

 👥 Contributors
 Contributions are welcome!
 Meet our amazing team:

-Frontend Developers: Roba Chimdesa, Bontu Dereje, Nugusa Wakweya Backend Developers: Darara Tesfaye, Milkesa Kasaye
+Frontend Developers: Roba Chimdesa, Bontu Dereje, Nugusa Wakwaya Backend Developers: Darara Tesfaye, Milkesa Kasaye
 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.